Brendan Clifford: (603) 271-0463

 For more information on piping plovers in New Hampshire, visit wildnh.com/Wildlife/Nongame/projects/plover_project.html.

-The piping plover protection effort is coordinated by Fish and Game's Nongame and Endangered Wildlife Program, this year celebrating 25 years of working with conservation partners to restore and protect native wildlife in New Hampshire.
+The piping plover protection effort is coordinated by Fish and Game's Nongame and Endangered Wildlife Program, which works to protect 37 threatened and endangered species, as well as hundreds of other species statewide.

 - ### -